 Carpenter ants that nest in wood don’t eat the wood around the nest, but their tunnels lead to more decay.
 If you do not control carpenters, they will cause more damage over time.
 They vary in size and color, but all have the same nesting behavior: make a hole by digging.

-Carpenter can bite if their nest is disturbed, but their bites are not that painful.
+Carpenters can bite if their nest is disturbed, but their bites are not that painful.
 Also, when disturbed, these ants produce a robust acidic odor.
 Nevertheless, carpenters help plants by eating insects that may harm the vegetable garden.
 Don’t worry too much if you come across them in your garden, except when they come from the direction of your home.

 Yellow Meadow Ants